sw360cab/websockets-scaling/BLOG.md

 * the endpoint should be tuned according to cluster configuration.
 In the case above with local cluster having a NodePort service, the endpoint will be `http://localhost:30000`

 * relying on the K8s orchestration means that pods can be transparently rescheduled.
 So a pod can be suddenly terminated and this can give a hard time to the client.
-However if we add `reconnection` policies to the client, as soon as the connection is lost, it will reconnect to the first available pod in the replica set maintained by the deployment.
+However if we add `reconnection` policies to the client, as soon as the connection is lost, it will reconnect to the first available pod in the replicaset maintained by the deployment.

 Here is the new client configuration: